kasparsaleksejevs/knockout-mvc-helpers/README.md

 # knockout-mvc-helpers
-Project to ease the development and code amount of Knockout-MVC5 applications through HtmlHelpers and code generation
+Project to ease the development and reduce the code amount of Knockout-MVC5 applications through HtmlHelpers and code generation